At the beginning small note: Information is based on only my experience and may, and even certainly is different from the experience of others.

 The roads to the other border crossings are in a terrible state.
 Morover, many roads are closed or may be closed at times.
 Consult once being on the spot and it is better not to risk entry, is prohibited.
 I heard about the case of the Belgian cylist, who finished in jail .

-Visa: it is not possible to obtain a visa at the border, you must do it yourself before.
+Visa: in 2013 year, it was not possible to obtain a visa at the border, had to deal with it myself earlier.
 I applied for a visa at the nearest consulate of Poland, that is Berlin.
 I applied personally (since I was there anyway in Berlin, But it can also be sent by post), passport with visa was sent back to me in less than 2 weeks.
 I paid for a visa 20 USD, for shipping in addition 10.

 WHEN TO GO: best in the dry season, though still not hot, ie between November and February.
 From March to May heat is hard to bear, from June to November is the rainy season, You can expect heavy rainfall.